-Under the Companies Act 2006, a company registered with Companies House must include their company's registered name (as it appears on the company's certificate of incorporation) in all its business letters, order forms and websites, whether in hard copy or electronic, including:-
+Under the Companies Act 2006, a company registered with Companies House must include their company's registered name (as it appears on the company's certificate of incorporation) in all its business letters, order forms and websites, whether in hard copy or electronic, including:

-- notices and other official publications
+- Notices and other official publications business emails

-- bills of exchange, promissory notes, endorsements and order forms
+- Bills of exchange, promissory notes, endorsements and order forms

-- cheques purporting to be signed by or on behalf of the company
+- Cheques purporting to be signed by or on behalf of the company

-- orders for money, goods or services purporting to be signed by or on behalf of the company
+- Orders for money, goods or services purporting to be signed by or on behalf of the company

-- bills of parcels, invoices and other demands for payment, receipts and letters of credit
+- Bills of parcels, invoices and other demands for payment, receipts and letters of credit

 In addition to displaying the company name, many companies prefer to have a trading name more prominently shown.
 (However, you must always remember to include the registered name!)